-NAR sought clarification of the net impression factor regarding placement of content that advertises or promotes a product or service at or near the beginning of the body of the message, noting that "it is now commonplace to create an e-mail message that is formatted like a Web page using similar multi-layered commercial and noncommercial text.
+&lt;sup>127CASRO (but recommending explicitly adding sender intent as an additional net impression factor to discourage those who might deliberately structure a message to confuse recipients about its purpose, such as advertisements designed to look like surveys). using similar multi-layered commercial and noncommercial text.
 Sidebars that contain commercial and noncommercial content and span the full length of the e-mail message are regularly used in web-like e-newsletter messages."
-128 Similarly, NRF noted that it is common to place banner advertising lengthwise down one side of a dual purpose e-mail message, and expressed concern about whether the placement of these advertisements "at or near the top" of the message would mean that they would be viewed as commercial rather than transactional.129 provide the clearest possible standards in the final Rule to facilitate compliance.
+Similarly, NRF noted that it is common to place banner advertising lengthwise down one side of a dual purpose email message, and expressed concern about whether the placement of these advertisements "at or near the top" of the message would mean that they would be viewed as commercial rather than transactional.
+129 As noted above in the section discussing the placement standard for email messages containing commercial and transactional or relationship content, the Commission wishes to provide the clearest possible standards in the final Rule to facilitate compliance.
 Thus, in response to the concerns raised by commenters regarding possible confusion over the proposed Rule's "at or near the top" placement factor within the net impression analysis, the Commission has modified this language.
-In the final Rule, the phrase "at or near the top" has been replaced by the phrase "in whole or in substantial part, at ."
+In the final Rule, the phrase "at or near the top" has been replaced by the phrase "in whole or in substantial part, at . . . ."
 In addition, as noted above, the term "commercial" has been added as a modifier of the terms "advertisement or promotion" and "product or service," to conform the text of the final Rule to that of the Act.
+NAR also sought clarification regarding the net impression factor that looks to the proportion of the message dedicated to such content.
+In its comment, NAR urged the Commission to provide compliance guidance that would elucidate the proportion of an email devoted to commercial advertisement or promotion that would cause an email message to be viewed as commercial.
+As noted in the NPRM, the Commission rejects a "rigidly mechanical" &lt;sup>128NAR.
+But see CASRO (supporting the placement factor). &lt;sup>129NRF.